 - Make the gremolata

-- 8. In a small bowl, combine the parsley, lemon zest, and horseradish and gently toss by hand.
+- 7. In a small bowl, combine the parsley, lemon zest, and horseradish and gently toss by hand.
 Taste and adjust the amounts of ingredients accordingly.

-- 9. Divvy the pumpkin orzo evenly among 4 warmed serving plates or bowls.
-Place a braised short rib atop each mound of orzo, top with a little of the pan juices and some of the gremolata, and serve immediately.
+- 8. Divvy the pumpkin orzo evenly among 4 warmed serving plates or bowls.
+Place a braised short rib atop each mound of orzo, top with some defatted juices and the gremolata, and serve immediately.